 Effectiveness and Safety of Conventional Treatments

-Although they are effective in providing symptomatic relief, Zantac®, Tagamet®, and other H2 receptor antagonists have the highest recurrence rate among anti-ulcer treatments.
+Although they are effective in providing symptomatic relief, Zantac®, Tagamet®, and other H2 receptor antagonists have the highest recurrence rate among gastric medications.
 In addition, both drugs are associated with numerous side effects.
 Because H2-receptor antagonists block the vital bodily function involved in digestion, namely secreting stomach acids, digestive disturbances are quite common and can include nausea, constipation, and diarrhea.
 Nutrient deficiencies can appear as a result of impaired digestion.
 Other possible side effects include liver damage, hair loss, breast enlargement in men, dizziness, allergic reactions, headaches, osteoporosis, depression, insomnia, and impotence.
 Cost: A month’s supply of Zantac® or Tagamet® at therapeutic levels typically costs between $40 and $60.

 A More Natural Approach